jfein/DistBank/phase2/README.txt

 		Src account: 00.00050
 		Dest account: 01.00051
 		Amount: 10
+      - Click Take Snapshot button after the transfer button.
+Because the snapshot process is fast, you may not be able to catch the message transferring.
+When you click the take snapshot button, you will see on the top part of the left panel any messages that are currently in transaction, and the non-zero account balances for the local branches.
+Therefore, at account 00.00050 you should see less $10, and at account 01.00051 you should see increase in 10.
 	- attempt doing a transfer with a previously used serial number.
 Will fail.
 		Serial Number: 4
 		Src account: 00.00050
 		Dest account: 01.00051
 		Amount: 10

 (2) Testing transfer between a branch that has a uni-directional link to another branch.
 	- In this example, we know 01 can communicate with 02, but 02 can not communicate with 01.
 Therefore, if we try to transfer from 01 to 02, it should withdraw from our account, and should deposit into the account at 02, but we will never get a response.
 		Serial Number: 5